fayez33/Vanrise_Internship/README.md

 #### 1. Database Setup
 1. Open SSMS and connect to your local SQL Server instance.
-2. Navigate to the folder containing the database files in this repository.
+2. Open the database file in this repository.
 3. Open and execute the SQL script to generate the necessary database, tables, and any initial seed data.

 #### 2. Application Setup